Back to the top

 Commissioning

-The Swedish Citizens’ Assembly on Climate was constructed as part of the research programme Fairtrans, which is a collaboration between Stockholm Resilience Centre at Stockholm University, University of Gävle, Uppsala University, Lund University, and IVL, the Swedish Environmental Research Institute.
+The Swedish Citizens’ Assembly on Climate was organised as part of the research programme Fairtrans, a collaboration between academic institutions Stockholm Resilience Centre at Stockholm University, University of Gävle, Uppsala University, Lund University, and IVL, the Swedish Environmental Research Institute and partners from civil society.

 Remit

-The Assembly was tasked with taking part in research, discuss solutions and come up with proposals on how Sweden can reduce greenhouse gas emissions in accordance with the Paris Agreement.
+The Assembly was tasked with generating proposals on how Sweden can reduce greenhouse gas emissions in accordance with the Paris Agreement, with a focus on transportation.
+The Assembly was organised specifically in response to the increasingly polarised and partisan climate debate in Sweden.

 Commitment to respond